bpevs/favioli/README.md

 Favioli
 =======
 Making the world a better place or something.
-Favioli automatically use an emoji as a favicon for every website that lacks one.
+Favioli automatically uses an emoji as a favicon for every website that lacks one.

 Features
 ========